 According to the State of Texas Contract Management Guide, all communication with potential respondents should be made only through the Purchasing Department or other designated staff prior to award.
-The agency program staff should not have contact with potential respondents outside of presolicitation conferences, which are facilitated by designated staff from the Procurement and Contract Services Department.
+Please note that simply serving as an evaluator or technical advisor does not necessarily classify the evaluator or technical advisor as "other designated staff."
+The Purchasing Department will provide written notification to any "other designated staff" explaining the limits of allowed communication with respondents and allowable time frames.
+The agency program staff should not have contact with potential respondents outside of pre-solicitation conferences, which are facilitated by designated staff from the Procurement and Contract Services Department.
 Likewise, a respondent that contacts someone other than authorized staff about a solicitation may be disqualified.

-TWC staff should forward communications from a respondent to the designated TWC contracts, grants or purchasing staff.
+TWC staff should forward all communications from a respondent to the designated TWC contracts, grants, or purchasing staff unless (1) the communication is from a respondent that is currently a TWC vendor; and (2) the communication relates only to an active contract.